SpiNNakerManchester/SpiNNakerManchester.github.io/spynnaker/4.0.0/PyNNOnSpinnakerInstall.md

 When SpyNNaker is first called, if a configuration file is not found, it will create one in your home directory and exit.
 It is possible to ask SpyNNaker to do this before you run your first simulation as follows:

 Run this small script

-    import pynn.spiNNaker as sim
+    import pyNN.spiNNaker as sim
     sim.setup()
     sim.end()

 Unless one already exists a new file called ".spynnaker.cfg" will be created in your home directory.
 You must edit this file to ensure that SpyNNaker can access your SpiNNaker machine.
 Upon opening this file, the part to alter will look like the following:

 ```
 [Machine]